kdy0820/shopping_behavior/README.md

 * **Assumption 1:** There were 37 missing records in the Review Rating column.
 These were imputed using the median rating of their respective product categories to prevent the loss of demographic data in those rows.
 * **Assumption 2:** The promo_code_used and discount_applied columns contained identical boolean logic for every row.
 The promo_code_used column was dropped from the dataset to eliminate redundancy.
 * **Assumption 3:** Customer segmentation was defined categorically: "New" = 1 previous purchase, "Returning" = 2-10 previous purchases, and "Loyal" = more than 10 previous purchases.
-* **Assumption 4:** To measure sales metrics, avg_annual_purchases and revenue_per_day were calculated by standardizing categorical text strings like "Fortnightly" and "Quarterly" into specific day-count integers (e.g., 14 and 90, respectively).
+* **Assumption 4:** avg_annual_purchases and revenue_per_day were calculated by standardizing categorical text strings like "Fortnightly" and "Quarterly" into specific day-count integers (e.g., 14 and 90, respectively).